 For projects involving vehicle/equipment replacement and repowers the recipient must provide in the final report: 1) Evidence that the replacement activity is an "early replacement," and would not have occurred through normal attrition/fleet turnover (i.e. without the financial assistance provided by EPA) within three years of the project period start date.
-Supporting evidence can include verification that the vehicles or equipment being replaced have useful life left and fleet characterization showing fleet age ranges and average turnover rates per the vehicle or fleet owner's budget plan, operating plan, standard procedures, or retirement schedule; 2) Evidence of appropriate scrappage or remanufacture (such as a photograph of the scrapped engine), including the engine serial number and/or the vehicle identification number (VIN); and 3) Specification of the model years and the emission standard levels for PM and NOx, for both the engine being replaced and the new engine.
+Supporting evidence can include verification that the vehicles or equipment being replaced have useful life left and fleet characterization showing fleet age ranges and average turnover rates per the vehicle or fleet owner's budget plan, operating plan, standard procedures, or retirement schedule; 2) Evidence of appropriate scrappage (see E.3.5 and E.3.6 below); and 3) Specification of the model years and the emission standard levels for PM and NOx, for both the engine being replaced and the new engine.